 - Moisturizer (depends how i feel)

 - Foundation with SPF.
-I have yet to get a sunscreen.

 It normally takes me 5 minutes to do my AM routine and what I noticed is I feel more awake and ready to start my day.